peter88tom/rpa_certification_level3_work_data_management/README.md

 - `Business exception` caused by invalid data, needs manual handling on the exception.
 If you can this type of exception flag the data for manual inspection.

 - `Application exceptions` are any exception cause by technical issues.
 You can resolve this by retrying actions until they succeed.

+# A Producer -> Consumer concept

+Implementing a `producer -> consumer` robot you have to split the robot into logical parts.
+This will help you with updating and maintaining the code easily.

+In this robot we have separated the login into three parts named `producer.py, consumer.py, and shared.py`.
+We also updated the `robot.yaml` file to call the tasks using thier names.